The Mildred Frances Thomas Music Scholarship

 - When your application is complete and you press the submit button, you will be taken to an acknowledgment page that says, “Thank you for applying…” You will also receive an email confirmation that your application was received.
 Please print the email for your records and retain as verification of your application submission.
-If you DO NOT see this acknowledgment page or you DO NOT receive an email confirmation, the Foundation probably DID NOT receive your application.
+If you don’t see this acknowledgment page or receive an email confirmation, the Foundation did not receive your application.
 Please follow up with our office immediately.

 - The scholarship application will open up online on January 1 and will end at the close of business on February 15 of each year.
 Close of business is 5 p.m.
 Monday – Thursday and 12 p.m. on Friday.
 Note: If February 15 falls on the weekend, the Monday following February 15 will be the deadline.
 The deadline will be listed below with the link to the application each year.

 - *The Denominational Relations Committee strongly encourages you to complete your application by February 10 (5 days before the deadline.)
 This gives the Foundation time to review your application and notify you if there are corrections needed.
 Students have applications rejected every year because of minor errors.
 These errors could have been corrected if time had allowed.